What is Struts ?

 There are three annotation types that are predefined by the language specification itself:

-@Deprecated annotation indicates that the marked element is deprecated and should no longer be used.
-The compiler generates a warning whenever a program uses a method, class, or field with the @Deprecated annotation.
+annotation indicates that the marked element is deprecated and should no longer be used.
+The compiler generates a warning whenever a program uses a method, class, or field with the@Deprecated

 The Javadoc tag starts with a lowercase "d" and the annotation starts with an uppercase "D".